impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ag-content.md

 We can see `typedef int function(int a, int b);` in the middle of the screenshot, and then `int callfunction(function* p, int a, int b)` after that.
 So a function named `callfunction` is defined, which takes as parameters a function and two `int` values.
 And since any function which takes in two `int` params can be passed to `callFunction`, we need to define an abstract interface first, which we do using the `typedef` line.

-In the case of [our code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/src/bash.h), it looks like we define a similar abstract interface on [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/src/bash.h#L20).
+In the case of [our code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/src/bash.h), it looks like we define a similar abstract interface on [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/src/bash.h#L20){:target="_blank" rel="noopener"}.
 In our case, we're defining the abstract interface named `sh_builtin_func_t`, which is subsequently used in the `builtin` struct at the end of the file.
 Any function which takes in a `WORD_LIST` type and returns an `int` type would be an acceptable concrete implementation of this abstract `sh_builtin_func_t` function interface.

 Last block of code: